 Career development guidance and assistance are always available to students.
-Contact Philip Meade, assistant vice president of career services, at 718.429.6600, ext.
-189 or email him at philip.meade@vaughn.edu.
+Contact Chaundra Daniels, director of career services, at 718.429.6600, ext.
+148 or email her at chaundra.daniels@vaughn.edu.

 Vaughn College is so confident that it prepares its graduates for employment that it is offering a guarantee for those who meet certain criteria.
 If an eligible student is not employed full time in their field of study one year after graduating, and conducting an active job search, Vaughn College will provide reimbursement for one year of the graduate's federal Direct undergraduate student loan payments.
 Speak to an admissions counselor to find out about eligibility.